SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 [hints]
 [hint]
-Andreea is searching for a book with name "Troy", and the library\'s capacity is 8 books.
+Andreea is searching for a book with the name "Troy", and the library\'s capacity is 8 books.
 [/hint]
 [hint]
 The first book is "Stronger", the second one is "Life Style", the third one is desired - "Troy" and the program ends.